matthiasdemuzere/w2w/README.md

 Credits
 -------
 * We appreciate the feedback and suggestions provided by [Alberto Martilli](https://github.com/albertomartilli) and [Oscar Brousse](https://github.com/oscarbrousse), lead developers of the original Wudapt-to-wrf fortran package.
-* Thanks to [Alberto Martilli](https://github.com/albertomartilli) and Alejandro Rodriguez Sanchez for allowing us to use of their Zaragazo case-study files as sample data.
+* Thanks to [Alberto Martilli](https://github.com/albertomartilli) and Alejandro Rodriguez Sanchez for allowing us to use of their Zaragoza case-study files as sample data.